jaccomoc/jactl/docs/pages/language-features.md

 Since functions and closures can be passed by value it is possible to write other functions that operate on a function.
-For example we can create a higher-order function `compose` that returns a new function that is the composition of two other functions:
+For example, we can create a higher-order function `compose` that returns a new function that is the composition of two other functions:
 ```groovy
 def compose(f,g) { return { x -> f(g(x)) } }